Abdulbaqui07/Batching-Transactions/README.md

 To deploy the contract we will use a Hardhat script.

-Inside the <a href="https://github.com/Abdulbaqui07/Batching-Transactions/blob/master/scripts/deploy_2.js" />scripts/deploy_2</a> folder you will find a file with the following code:
+Inside the <a href="https://github.com/Abdulbaqui07/Batching-Transactions/blob/master/scripts/deploy_2.js" />scripts/deploy_2</a> scripts folder you will find a deploy_2.js file with the following code:

 ```
 const hre = require("hardhat");